mikeAdamss/gtk/README.md

-# gdk (good to know) - Serverless Function Controller
+# gdk - A Simple Serverless Function Controller

-This is a go wrapper intended for controlling serverless functions.
-The bit that's "good to know" is whether the function succeeded and what was returned - this response gets cleaned up and printed to your terminal, formatted via the specified parser.
+Gdk (good to know) is a go wrapper intended for controlling serverless functions.
+The bit that's "good to know" is whether the function succeeded and what was returned.
+This wrapper activates a function from a user-controller inventory, reporting success or failure and print the reponse to terminal formatted via the specified parser.

-...wut?

-Try it, it's fab.

 ## How it works